Flower - extracting information from SFF files

 flower input.sff -T=output.txt

 Looking at the text output example, you’ll notice a field called “Clip”.
 This shows the clipping information, typically the first four bases are the “key” (the end of the A-adapter), and then there is low quality and sometimes a B-adapter at the far end.
-Flower provides two options to trim the output, either you can trim just the key:
+Flower provides three options to trim the output, either you can trim just the key:

 flower --trimkey input.sff [output options]